square/goose-vscode/README.md

 > [!TIP]
 > You don't usually need to run this from source unless you are working on this extension.

-Open this repo via `code .` and then press F5 to run a new workspace with this in it.
+Open this repo via `code .`, open `src/extension.ts` and then press F5 to run a new workspace with this in it.

 ### Packaging the Extension